Natural History Database

-Since 2010, researchers have published seven articles in well-regarded, peer-reviewed biomedical journals using data from the TSC Natural History Database.
+Since 2010, researchers have published eight articles in well-regarded, peer-reviewed biomedical journals using data from the TSC Natural History Database.
 This published research has contributed to our understanding of TSC in a number of relevant fields, including neurology, psychiatry, and ophthalmology.
 Several papers have found correlations between gene mutations and specific TSC symptoms, as well as correlations between different kinds of symptoms.
 This type of work is helping us understand why and how different individuals with TSC experience the disease differently.

 Please see the TS Alliance Mendeley group for more information on these papers, as well as other articles produced with the help of TS Alliance grants, data, and biosamples.

 - Jeong A, Nakagawa JA, Wong M. Predictors of drug-resistant epilepsy in tuberous sclerosis complex.
 J Child Neurol.
 2017;32(14):1092-1098. doi: 10.1177/0883073817737446.

 - The authors found that children with TSC who had infantile spasms and/or started having focal seizures before one year of age were more likely to have focal seizures that did not respond to antiepileptic drugs.

 - Jeong A, Wong M. Systemic disease manifestations associated with epilepsy in tuberous sclerosis complex.
 Epilepsia.
 2016;57(9):1443-1449. doi: 10.1111/epi.13467.

 - The authors confirmed their hypothesis that systemic disease manifestations such as cardiac rhabdomyomas, renal and skin tumors were associated with the presence of epilepsy or infantile spasms.